← Back to ResourcesBreed Guides

 Best fitsIPO/Schutzhund, working sport, experienced handlersActive families, agility, recreational sport

-Avoid: rare-color Dobermans (blue, fawn, white)
+Avoid: rare-colour Dobermans (blue, fawn, white)

 Adoption reality: Calgary rescues occasionally have surrendered blue/fawn Dobermans (often surrendered when CDA emerges).
-These dogs make wonderful pets BUT adopters should plan for lifelong CDA management ($30–$80/month skincare costs).
+These dogs make wonderful pets, but adopters should plan for lifelong CDA management ($30–$80/month skincare costs).
 Reduced adoption fees ($200–$500) reflect medical reality.

 Ear-cropping + tail-docking in Alberta